Pirates rally past Dodgers to cap sweep

-PITTSBURGH -- Clint Hurdle was able to sum up the Pittsburgh Pirates’ win Sunday night in one word.
+(The Sports Xchange) - Pirates manager Clint Hurdle was able to sum up Pittsburgh’s win over the Los Angeles Dodgers on Sunday in one word.

-Rookie shortstop Jung Ho Kang’s three-run home run capped a nine-run seventh inning, and center fielder Andrew McCutchen homered and drove in four runs as the Pirates rallied for a 13-6 victory to complete a sweep of the Los Angeles Dodgers.
+Rookie shortstop Kang Jung-ho’s three-run home run capped a nine-run seventh inning, and center fielder Andrew McCutchen homered and drove in four runs, as the Pirates rallied for a 13-6 victory to complete a sweep of the Dodgers.

 “This is the type of the team we are,” McCutchen said.
 “We don’t quit.
 We never think we’re out of a game.”